veerleprins/Guess.jpg/README.md

 During the course _Real Time Web_ within the Minor Web Design & Development ([@cmda-minor-web](https://github.com/cmda-minor-web)) we learn to create a real time application using socket.io.

-This repository shows a real time web application about **Guess.jpg**: A multiplayer chat game to guess blurred images.
+This repository shows a real time web application about **Guess.jpg**: A multiplayer chat game to guess a drawing of a specific image.
 This application is made with the [Unsplash API](https://unsplash.com/documentation).

 ## :globe_with_meridians: Live Link